 Incidentally, a short time later, I was promoted to supervisor.
 There was a small raise, and I began training more of the new employees.
 So, in essence, I was a professional trainer for the first time in my short career.

 Almost a decade later, when I became a sales manager, I was being paid to train the company’s sales team.
 The more that the team sold, the bigger the bonus that I received each quarter.
 During the sales meetings, I had to be a teacher, a coach, and a motivator.
 (It is very similar to what I do now as a professional speaker.)

 The point is that training, when done well, is a fantastic investment for any company.
-If you becaome a great trainer, you can make a fantastic living doing it.
+If you become a great trainer, you can make a fantastic living doing it.

 Become a Trainer within Your Current Industry

-Last week, I mentioned that one of my first instructors was a CPA who made extra income teaching for the CPA's association.
-I also mentioned that these organization, because the require continuing education, are much easier to teach within.
-What if you are in an industry that doesn't require continuing education, though?
+Last week, I mentioned that one of my first instructors was a CPA who made extra income teaching for the CPA’s association.
+I also mentioned that these organizations, because they require continuing education, are much easier to teach within.
+What if you are in an industry that doesn’t require continuing education, though?

 The truth is, that it doesn’t matter a whole lot.
 It just takes a little more research.

 Just about every industry has some type of group or association that represents the industry.
 US News published an article called 10 Strange Lobbying Groups That We Swear Are Real which is pretty funny.
 Among the groups listed is The US Association of Reptile Keepers, The American Dehydrated Onion and Garlic Association, and the Balloon Council.
 According to the article, the last one had a pretty busy year, because there was a shortage of helium that year.